hvelesaca/AINet/README.md

 ## [AINet]()

-The overall architecture of the proposed AIVGNet.
+The overall architecture of the proposed AINet.

 ![benchmark](Figures/AIVGNet.png) <br>